rr-15/DataScienceTidyData/CodeBook.md

 ##Variables

+* Variables are normalized and bounded within [-1,1].
+There is no unit of measurement.
 * Variables with prefix "t" denote time domain signals.
 * Variables with prefix "f" denote frequency domain signals.
 * '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.